svalio/atlassian-connect-express-encryption/README.md

 comments to help you understand available settings.
 * `./atlassian-connect.json` -- This file is a manifest of all the extension points your add-on uses.
 To see all of the available extension point options, check out the modules sections of the [atlassian-connect documentation](https://developer.atlassian.com/static/connect/docs/).

+The behaviour of your add-on can be further configured by setting the `AC_OPTS` environment variable (see the end of this section).

 #### config.json